erin-glen/CarbonFluxQA/README.md

     A data download / prep script that will automatically download new data inputs from s3 and build out the correct folder structure within a given workspace.

-    Additional functions to clean and export annualized results

 #### Contact Info
     Erin Glen - erin.glen@wri.org